HoplaGeiss/blog/content/post/2017-11-21-angular5-carousel.md

   carouselWrapper: any;
   carouselWrapperWidth: number;

-  constructor (
+  constructor(
     private elementRef: ElementRef,
     private changeDetectorRef: ChangeDetectorRef
   ) {}

   ngOnInit() {
-    this.carousel = this.elementRef.nativeElement.querySelector('.carousel');
+    this.carousel = this.elementRef.nativeElement.querySelector(".carousel");
-    this.carouselWrapper = this.elementRef.nativeElement.querySelector('.carousel-wrapper');
+    this.carouselWrapper = this.elementRef.nativeElement.querySelector(
+      ".carousel-wrapper"
+    );
   }

   // On size changes, recalculate the bacthes ngAfterViewChecked() {
+    if (
-    if (this.carouselWrapper.offsetWidth !== 0 && this.carouselWrapper.offsetWidth !== this.carouselWrapperWidth) {
+      this.carouselWrapper.offsetWidth !== 0 &&
+      this.carouselWrapper.offsetWidth !== this.carouselWrapperWidth
+    ) {
       this.carouselWrapperWidth = this.carouselWrapper.offsetWidth;

       this.renderBatches();